 It is notable that the 200D offers wifi support, while the 5D Mark II does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-The 200D is a recent model that features in the current product line-up of Canon.
-In contrast, the 5D Mark II has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 5D Mark II was succeeded by the Canon 5D Mark III, while the 200D was followed by the Canon 250D.
+Both the 200D and the 5D Mark II have been discontinued, but can regularly be found used on eBay.
+The 5D Mark II was replaced by the Canon 5D Mark III, while the 200D was followed by the Canon 250D.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 200D Manual (free pdf) or the online Canon 5D Mark II Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 200D and the Canon 5D Mark II?
+Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 Advantages of the Canon EOS 200D: